codeaches/codeaches.github.io/_posts/2018-12-20-Spring Boot-OAuth2 and Resource Server setup.md

 Let's add a client named `appclient` with a password `appclient@123` to DB db by providing the DML scripts which runs during server startup.

-> The password saved in DB is in Bcrypt format.
-I have used an online tool to Bcrypt the password with 4 rounds.

 `src/main/resources/sql/oauth2_dml.sql`
 ```sql
 INSERT INTO